apache/pulsar/site2/docs/client-libraries-go.md

 ## Create a client

-In order to interact with Pulsar, you'll first need a `Client` object.
+To interact with Pulsar, you need a `Client` object first.
 You can create a client object using the `NewClient` function, passing in a `ClientOptions` object (more on configuration [below](#client-configuration)).
 Here's an example:

 ```go